dcycle/drupal_dcycle/README.txt

 The above poses two problems:

-* First, Drush will not trigger an error if test-run or coder-review fail.
+* First, if your Jenkins server is installed on Mac OS X, Drush will not trigger an error if test-run or coder-review fail.
 * Second, the above code is not in version control.

 Enter Dcycle